spoke2570/F3K_Fluff/README.md

 	c) Launch mode (mode that says you are going to throw the plane)

 	d) Zoom mode (last mode before regular flight).
-I assume this one ends as the plane glider is being nosed over into level flight.
+I assume this one ends as the model is being nosed over into level flight.

 Choices you will find in the congfigure screen: